4 Exploratory Data Analysis

 The contingency table supports this observation.
 Lower-income customers may be more sensitive to service fees or constrained credit limits, while higher-income customers typically exhibit more consistent spending patterns and longer account tenure.

-From an analytical perspective, income provides a weak yet interpretable signal of churn behaviour.
-Because the categories follow a natural progression, treating income as an ordered factor may be useful during modelling.
+From an analytical perspective, income provides a weak yet interpretable signal of churn behavior.
+Because the categories follow a natural progression, treating income as an ordered factor may be useful during Modeling.

 Relationship Between Marital Status and Churn